 In 1940, decades before Cheesecake Factory warmed up its first adulterated version, a cook named Fritz reputedly dropped a handful of ravioli into hot oil and just went with it.
 The golden-brown squares pleased diner Mickey Garagiola (big brother to baseball legend Joe) so much he demanded they be added to the menu, sentencing generations of hungry St. Louisans to happily scorched tongues and ruined appetites.
 Visitors to Mama's on The Hill can still order baskets piled high with the palm-sized, molten meat-stuffed pasta, breaded and deep-fried, topped with fresh-grated Parmesan, and served with a side of marinara dipping sauce -- and boy, do they ever.

-So, full disclosure, Alinea just finished a five-month renovation in which it basically became an entirely new restaurant.
+After a decade-plus run as one of America's defining dining experiences, Alinea underwent a 2016 renovation in which it basically became an entirely new restaurant.
 Or several new restaurants, depending on your perspective, as there are now different tasting menus attached to different portions of the space.
 But bottom line, few, if any, American chefs have done for American cuisine what Grant Achatz has done since Alinea opened a decade ago in terms of pushing the boundaries of what it means to be a restaurant.
 So, if you're the kind of person who cares about such things and doesn't mind throwing down some serious cash for a singular dining experience, keep hounding the resto's website for tickets (yep, that's how it rolls), because it's a meal you're not likely to forget.

 Cleveland's in the midst of a revival, fueled by great beer and fantastic restaurants, from butcher-heavy experiences like Greenhouse Tavern (get the pig's head), to house charcuterie and fried-egg pizza at Bar Cento, to Michael Symon's hometown empire.
 But Sokolowski's has remained mercifully unchanged since it put down its pierogi-flavored stakes (and salisbury steaks) way back in 1923.
 Eating at the Tremont joint's like showing up to a Polish wedding held in a friend's sprawling basement.
 Cabbage rolls, chicken paprikash, steaks, kielbasa, and those essential pierogies are served cafeteria-style.
 Go grab as much as you can.
 Sit down with a local beer.
 Repeat until you pop.
 Doing so has been a tradition for nine decades.
 It's the essence of Cleveland, served one piping-hot cabbage roll at a time.